shc-vj/SHCWebView/README.md

 ##### Step 3
 To get bounding rects of text range we use _Java Script_ by `WebView.evaluateWebScript` method.
 * Firstly create the **DOMRange** object and configure it using remembered earlier data (from `SHCWebViewTextRange` objects)
-* Next for this **DOMRange** execute Java Script to get array of _bounding boxes_ of that range.
+* Next for this **DOMRange** execute _Java Script_ to get array of a bounding rects of that range.

 ##### Step 4
-As we can get bounding rects of the text range, to display that range we simply use WebView documentView `drawRect:`
+As we can get bounding rects of the text range, to display that range we simply use [WebView](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/WebKit/Classes/WebView_Class/index.html) documentView `drawRect:`